hiromasasuzuki/mkacispback/README.md

 ### Notes:
 - By default, mkacispback newly creates an RMF file corresponding to the input source region and this may take some time.
 To prevent this, provide a prepared RMF file by "rmffile=FILENAME".
-- Output model name must not include numbers, upper case letters, and must not begin with the words already registerd as an XSPEC model (e.g., "name=src" leads to an error because "src" is recognized as the "srcut" model).
+- Output model name must not include numbers, upper case letters, and must not begin with the words already registered as an XSPEC model (e.g., "name=src" leads to an error because "src" is recognized as the "srcut" model).
-- Depending on the observation date, mkacispback may predict lower background coninua in ~ 2-6 keV especially for the S1 and S3 CCDs.
+- Depending on the observation date, mkacispback may predict lower background continua in ~ 2-6 keV especially for the S1 and S3 CCDs.
 In such cases, you may have to add an additional power-law model.
 Please refer to the figures below which compare mkacispback output models to ACIS-stowed observations for each CCD.
 To get date from OBSID, refer to the paper below.
 	- VFAINT mode
 ![I0, vfaint mode](figures/vfaint_ccd0_tiled-crop.pdf)
 ![I2, vfaint mode](figures/vfaint_ccd2_tiled-crop.pdf)